 Joe Besser was born August 12, 1907 and passed away March 1, 1988 (aged 80) His Stooge years: 1956–1958.
 Joe replaced Shemp Howard who replaced Curly Howard.
 Joe Besser, noting how one side of Larry Fine's face seemed "calloused", had a clause in his contract specifically prohibiting him from being hit too hard.
 Besser was the only "third" Stooge that dared to hit Moe back in retaliation and get away with it.
 Larry Fine was also known to hit Moe on occasion, but always with serious repercussions.

 If you are a fan of the slapstick humor of the Three Stooges, and you remember watching them on TV, then you probably remember watching the Red Skelton show.
-Next time you are in Las Vegas, re-live the Golden Age of Television by attending the only tribute show in Las Vegas with Brian Hoffman doing the jokes and routines that Red was famoius for.
+Next time you are in Pigeon Forge, re-live the Golden Age of Television by attending the only tribute show in Pigeon Forge with Brian Hoffman doing the jokes and routines that Red was famous for.

 CLICK HERE or on the Show Schedule link above to make reservations for Brian Hoffman's Remembering Red - A Tribute to Red Skelton.
 We look forward to making you laugh and may God bless.